 Even if you’re one of the few people who leave acne behind as an adult—whether through a dedicated skincare regimen or sheer luck—you may have been left with scarring as acne’s parting gift.

 We tend to think of scarring as absolutely permanent—but is it?
-Skilled estheticians can help treat stubborn acne scars, revealing brighter, smoother skin.
-Book an appointment at a trusted clinic and discover proven methods of acne scar reduction.
+Skilled aestheticians can help treat stubborn acne scars using techniques such as microneedling, laser treatments, and skin resurfacing to reveal brighter, smoother skin.

 What is Acne?